BeamIO-Inc/espa-product-formatter/README.md

 ## Release Notes
-  * Updated the XML short-name to contain a 4-digit instrument identified vs. the current 3-digit identifier.
-  * Added a function to clip the bands for OLI/TIRS.
-The clip_band_misalignment tool determines if the scene is TM/ETM+ or OLI/TIRS and calls the appropriate function for that instrument.
+  * Changed the print statements for the semi-major axis, semi-minor axis, and inverse flattening parameters.
+The %g is truncating the semi-major axis for the Albers projection.